CROPP FY16 Program Elements

 - Agreement to provide an accurate and complete post-event Trip Assessment within three weeks of the return date.

-ICANN's intention with respect to this pilot program is to resource individual trips to specific events for the purposes of conducting regional outreach.
-No funds are being granted or allocated to any structure or organization, only a fixed number trips (5) within the 2015 fiscal year.
+ICANN's intention with respect to this pilot program is to resource individual trips or engagement events (GNSO Constituencies) for the purposes of conducting regional outreach.
+No funds are being granted or allocated to any structure or organization, only a fixed number trips (5) within the 2016 fiscal year or, for an engagement event, a $10,000 US total expenditure limit.
 The following guidelines will apply for the duration of this pilot program:

 - Any single outreach event may be attended by multiple persons; however, each traveler is counted as utilizing one of structure's allocated trips.

-- If an approved trip is voided or cancelled for some unanticipated and/or extraordinary reason, a replacement trip will be allocated to the affected organization within FY15.
+- If an approved trip is voided or cancelled for some unanticipated and/or extraordinary reason, a replacement trip will be allocated to the affected organization within FY16.

 - Travel may not be booked individually or through the event organizers; ICANN's Constituency Travel department will ensure that any financial outlays are optimized to the maximum extent possible.